May 262023

 Power failure alarm using transformer and relay

 This main power failure alarm circuit is very simple and is very useful.
-It can be used with electric ovens, a refrigeration system or to prevent a thief from cutting off the electrical power, because it immediately warns of the problem.
+It can be used with electric ovens or a refrigeration system or to prevent a thief from cutting off the electrical power because it immediately warns of the problem.
 It also serves you to warn us when the fuses have blown.

 Power Failure Alarm Operation

 The result is a pulsating voltage of approximately 18 VDC.
-This voltage constantly feed the relay and keep it active.
+This voltage constantly feeds the relay and keeps it active.

 Main Power Failure alarm using transformer and relay

-Relay should be a 1 pole 2 throw device.
-This means that the armature move between two possible contacts.
+A relay should be a 1-pole, 2-throw device.
+This means that the armature moves between two possible contacts.
 The diagram below shows the diagram of a 1-pole, 2-shot relay.

 You may also, like the main power failure alarm and battery backup circuit